 A pitch video not only effectively communicates your message, but it can also benefit your company because it is shareable and memorable.
 The best fundraising videos are those that market themselves naturally.

 Let’s fast forward.
 You have made an effective pitch video, received funding, and are now ready to present your product to the world.
-You’re past searching for investors and have no need for crowdfunding campaigns.
 What’s next?

-That’s why you need an explainer video to push your product after the launch.
-A comprehensive explainer video is a fantastic idea for marketing a new startup.
+That’s why you need an explainer video to support your product launch.
 Explainer videos fit well with early-stage product promotion and can serve you for as long as your brand and product remain without changes.

 Unlike investor pitches and crowdfunding videos, general product explainers are meant for a wider audience and longer usage.
 That’s why it’s wise to invest more in this type of promotional video content.